Multi-Scalar Production At Large Center-Of-Mass Energy: Jet Generating Functional Method

-where $K_T$ is the transverse momentum of daughter jets..
+where $K_T$ is the transverse momentum of daughter jets.
 For a two-body decay, it is \beq t=Q^2(1-\cos^2 \theta), \eeq where the angle is between the decayed particles.
-It is claimed that the generating function that satisfies \eqref{eq:jetGFgeneral}, with the so defined $t$, correctly sums the divergent logs for jets in $K_T$-algorithms \cite{Catani:1991hj}.
+Whether $t$ is a good variable or not is a matter of comparing to experiment.
+It is claimed that the generating function that satisfies \eqref{eq:jetGFgeneral}, with the so defined $t$, correctly sums the divergent logs for jets in $K_T$-algorithms~\cite{Catani:1991hj}.

-In this paper, we will use $t=K_T^2$.
-Given the limits we take and approximation we make, there will be not much difference, and we will make note where there will be.
-Furthermore, we will argue that in the massive theory in $t_0\to 0$ limit, where $t_0$ is the resolution of the experiment, in the final expression we can change $t_0$ to mass and $t$ to $Q^2$, the hard scale energy (As had been done in the earlier versions of the generating functional \cite{Konishi:1979cb}).
+In QCD, equation \eqref{eq:jetGFgeneral} gives the jet rate which phenomenologically gives different scaling for abelian and non-abelian splitting: Poisson pattern and staircase pattern respectively, that can be examined in experiment~\cite{Plehn:2015dqa}.

-In QCD, \eqref{eq:jetGFgeneral} gives the jet rate which phenomenologically gives different scaling for abelian and non-abelian splittings: Poisson pattern and staircase pattern respectively, that can be examined in experiment \cite{Plehn:2015dqa}.
-Our main goals would be to find $\PP$ and $\Delta$ in the scalar theory, and plug them into \eqref{eq:jetGFgeneral} and use \eqref{eq:jetrate} to find the jet rates.
+Our main goals would be to find $\PP$ and $\Delta$, and plug them into \eqref{eq:jetGFgeneral} and use \eqref{eq:jetrate} to find the jet rates.